eayers127/terminal-documentation/index.md

 What is the bin?
 How does it work?
 Bin is short for binaries.
 It contains commands that can be used by not only the admin but also by any user.
+Which ls shows where the bin sits

 Write about at least two new things you have personally learned about the command line.
+An evironmental variable is a variable stored in your own files that can be seen by all other files.
+There are two things named path and root.
+A container is a file system object that wraps a process ss is a secure socket tool curl transfers a url man -k is helpful to look for something specific in the manual